GRAINS-Corn, soy plunge on U.S. weather, broad commodities sell-off

 By Julie Ingwersen

-Wheat followed the weaker trend, with the U.S. winter wheat harvest under way.
+Wheat followed the weaker trend, with seasonal pressure noted from the U.S. winter wheat harvest.

 Grains followed declines in crude oil CLc1 and gold GCc1 as the U.S. dollar .DXY rose sharply after the U.S. Federal Reserve signaled it might raise interest rates at a much faster pace than assumed.
 MKTS/GLOB